tychosoft/tychoext/README.md

 well.

-Tychosoft Extensions are meant to be usable on C# and dotnet generically and should be fully buildable cross-platform.
+Tychosoft Extensions are meant to be usable on C# and dotnet generically and should be fully build-able cross-platform.
 Most often they would be acquired as a nuget package.
 They should also work fine producing native AOT code.
 Currently I am testing and developing these classes with .NET 8.0.
 A simple Makefile is provided to make it easy to build and test on Linux systems or in